ineiti/livequiz/README.md

 2024-05-17:
 - fixed: update of quiz during dojo doesn't work
+- new user starting a dojo is not signed up to course - and has wrong message
+- ui
+  - buttons in course overview are not hidden in bottom bar
+  - bottom bar is too high

 2024-05-16:
 - authentication: only allow changes to Nomads by the owner...